-Raheem and Noura lived as tenants with their two children, under 5 years of age, in a 2 bedroom house for three years.
+Raheem and Noura lived as tenants with their two children, 5 and 3 years of age, in a 2 bedroom house for three years.
 Their landlord instructed his letting agents to tell the family that they wanted their property back and that the family needed to leave as soon as possible.

 After calling the police and several hours on the phone with the letting agents, they managed to stop the locksmith.
 The letting agents then started calling the couple at all hours of the day and night, asking them when they would leave.